ZachGoldberg/zachsLapRender/README.md

 TODO:
- - Store offsets in some kind of config / preference file per video
  - Fix audio for 2nd half of "split" gopro videos
  - Show laptimes in post-lap bookend time
  - Select which session to render a whole session at a time
  - Upload multiple laps to a YT Folder